chrisstef/ExpenseTrackerApp/README.md

 # Expense Tracker App

-Track down your expenses with {use State}!
+Track down your expenses!

-Add new Expense feature, filtered by year dropdown menu, and bar visualization!
+ Feel free to add new Expense feature, filtered by year dropdown menu, and bars visualization representing each month.

 ## Available Scripts